levibotelho/levibotelho.github.io/_posts/2014-03-24-seo-for-single-page-asp-net-apps-with-spoon.markdown

 title: SEO for Single Page ASP.NET Apps with Spoon
 category: Open Source
 tags: [asp.net, angularjs, seo, google, spoon, open source]
+description: Spoon is an open source library that handles search engine optimisation for single page ASP.NET apps.
+See how it's used, and see how it can make your life as a web developer easier!
 comments: true
 share: true
 redirect_from: "/seo-for-single-page-asp-net-apps-with-spoon/"